 6. Foster the Sense of Teamwork among Employees

-Set a good example to gain the respect of your staff.
+Set a good example to gain the respect of your restaurant staff.
 A team that respects its management is more likely to deliver a productive and efficient performance.
 Also, encourage regular team activities so they can gel well together and perform as a team rather than putting each other down for professional success.

 7. Distribute Pet Projects